ChiefMahedi/DartPlayground/README.md

 git clone https://github.com/ChiefMahedi/DartPlayground.git
 ```
 ### Install Dart SDK
-To install the Dart SDK to execute the programs visit [Get Dart SDK on Their Official Website](https://dart.dev/get-dart)
+To run Dart programs, you'll need to install the Dart SDK (Software Development Kit).
+The SDK includes everything necessary to write, compile, and execute Dart code.
+To install the Dart SDK and kickstart your Dart journey, visit [Get Dart SDK on Their Official Website](https://dart.dev/get-dart)

 ## Usage
-- The `LanguageLearning/` folder contains various Dart code snippets and notes demonstrating different concepts.
+- The `./Basics` folder contains various Dart code snippets and notes demonstrating basic concepts like variables, functions, data types, operators, etc .
-- The `exercises/` directory includes exercises I've completed while learning Dart.
-- Each subfolder might have its own `.md` file for more specific instructions.

 ## Folder Structure
-- `src/`
+- `./Basics`
-  - `Exercises/`
+- `./Intermediate`
-  - `LanguageLearning/`
+- `./Advanced`
 ## Learning Journey
 Throughout my learning expedition, the guidance and depth of information encapsulated within the [Official Dart Documentation](https://dart.dev/language/) became my trusted companion, paving the way for a comprehensive grasp of Dart's intricacies and functionalities.
 Its meticulous explanations and comprehensive examples were instrumental, nurturing my understanding and fueling my progress on this immersive journey into Dart programming.